celiason/Ducks/evolvability.md

 In all cases, spacing evolved faster than diameter, diameter and saturation evolved at same rates, hue evolved slower than diameter, there was a fairly strong but non-signifant effect of diameter on brightness ($\beta_\text{auck}$ = -0.33, $\beta_\text{rubr}$ = -0.24), and no off-diagonal values for $\alpha$ or $\sigma$ were significantly different from zero.

+end cut -->

 ### Effects of outliers and measurement error

-As expected, incorporating ME decreased the estimated evolutionary rates for all traits.
+As expected, incorporating measurement error decreased the estimated evolutionary rates for all traits.
 Morphological traits were more affected than optical traits because of their increased standard errors (see Table S5).
-Indeed for one variable (_d_), the within-species estimate of SD was greater than the between-species variation in the trait.
-The ratio between intraspecific and interspecific variation determined the effect of ME on evolutionary rate {see Lynch 1990, eq.
-3}.
-Including ME did not significantly alter the pattern of rate differences among morphological and optical traits.
-Melanosome spacing evolved significantly faster than diameter or the number of layers in both cases, and brightness evolved significantly faster than either hue or saturation.
-However, after accounting for ME the evolutionary rate for diameter was not significantly higher than hue.
+Indeed for one variable (_layers_), the within-species standard deviation was slightly higher than the between-species variation in the trait {SUPP TABLE XX}, thus resulting in a  considerable reduction in the estimates of the evolutionary correlations {Figure 2} and rates {Figure 3} associated to that variable.
+The ratio between intraspecific and interspecific variation determined the effect of measurement error on evolutionary rate {see Lynch 1990, eq.
+3} <!-- RM: Add this ratio to the table? -->.

+Including measurement error did not significantly alter the pattern of rate differences among morphological traits, with melanosome spacing evolving significantly faster than diameter or the number of layers both with or without accounting for measurement error.
+Brightness still evolved significantly faster than either hue or saturation when accounting for measurement error, but the difference between the latter two was reduced and was nonsignificant. <!-- RM: relevant to compare rates of morphology and color? -- However, after accounting for ME the evolutionary rate for diameter was not significantly higher than hue. -->

+EFFECT ON EVOLUTIONARY CORRELATIOSN AS WELL!!!

 ## Discussion

+- number of layers has variation on the same scale within and between
+- makes sense: an easy thing to accumulate variation at the micro level, not at the macro (bounded on one end of the distribution, and at the other loses its optical function)
+- might be contributing to the high rates of brigtness, so be cautious
+- but at the same time, shouldn't affect our conclusions

 ### Overview